Revised May 27, 2017

 Flimsy canopy shelters do not fare too well at the site due to the gusty wind, even well made ones need to be very securely staked out or they will be damaged.
 Consider buying real tent stakes instead of the cheap tent pins that come with many tents.
 Walmart sells a version that looks like a long metal nail with a plastic top to tie to which works well.

-On a clear dry night, it can get down to the 50s even in August (40s one year!), and it is not getting warmer in early September.
+With AHSP taking place in July, cool nights will be less of a problem than in other years.
+But it is still being held in the mountains.
+On a clear dry night, it can get down to the 50s even in August (40s one year!).
 Better to bring the clothing and sleeping gear you MIGHT need, and hope to not use it.

 You will do a lot of walking.
 Bring good footwear, and spares if not waterproof.
 Even the heavy dew can soak through canvas shoes.

-There are port-o-johns distributed near the fields, and this year we have some drinking water piped along the road to a central location convenient to the fields.
+There are port-o-johns distributed around the fields, and we have drinking water piped along the road to a central location convenient to the fields.
 You can plan on getting bulk drinking water there or from the Yurts or the shower building.
 With the altitude, Sun, and walking, you need to drink a lot, and to drink BEFORE you get thirsty.
 The shower building has real men’s and women’s showers, sinks, and flush toilets, open ’round the clock.
-There is also an environmentally-friendly and architecturally-interesting composting outhouse behind the main yurt.
+There is also an environmentally-friendly and architecturally-interesting composting outhouse (the “Ooper”) behind the main yurt.

-If you don’t sign up for TMI’s meals, you can prepare your own, but no open fires.
+If you don’t sign up for SKMC’s meals, you can prepare your own, but no open fires.
 Small propane or gas stoves are safest when used properly.

-A note on the TMI meals: We’ve asked TMI to continue the same menus as recent years; they’ve been a big hit.
+A note on the SKMC meals: We’ve asked SKMC to continue the same menus as recent years; they’ve been a big hit.
 While there will again be veggie options, there will be more of the meat versions of the dishes — and maybe less broccoli.
 Still time to sign up. http://ahsp.org/menus.html

 There is generally coffee and hot water for drinks in the Yurt food service area at night.
 But you should plan to have snacks and drinks convenient to keep you going at your telescope over long observing sessions.
 Having some extras to share is a sociable gesture.

-While there are some trash cans at the main Yurts, it is only for the trash produced at TMI meals and other limited purposes.
+While there are some trash cans at the main Yurts, it is only for the trash produced at SKMC meals and other limited purposes.
 We cannot take care of everyone’s trash for the weekend.
-You should plan to pack out your own trash.
+You should plan to pack out your own trash and recyclables.

 The site is too high for any significant mosquito problems.
 Snakes and larger critters have never been a problem in the occupied areas (e.g., no special food storage precautions).
 No poison ivy in the occupied areas.